Allergies

 About Allergies

-Allergies are present when a person´s immune system reacts abnormally to foreign substances that are typically harmless to most people.
+Allergies are present when a person's immune system reacts abnormally to foreign substances that are typically harmless to most people.
 Perhaps the most common example is an allergy to pollen.
 In this case, pollen would be known as an allergen.

-When a person is allergic to something, the immune system mistakenly identifies the substance as harmful, and in an attempt to protect the body, produces a type of antibody, at the source of an allergic reaction, known as an IgE Antibody.
-These antibodies spark chemical reactions in certain cells, namely the release of a chemical called histamine into the bloodstream.
-Many people, especially allergy sufferers, are familiar with histamine, which is the chemical that inflames tissue and is responsible for runny noses, sneezing, rashes, or whatever an individual´s allergic reaction might be.
+When a person is allergic to something, the immune system mistakenly identifies the substance as harmful, and in an attempt to protect the body, produces a type of antibody at the source of an allergic reaction, known as an IgE antibody.
+These antibodies spark chemical reactions in certain cells, namely the release histamine into the bloodstream.
+Many people, especially allergy sufferers, are familiar with histamine, which is the compound that inflames tissue and is responsible for runny noses, sneezing, rashes, and other symptoms of an allergic reaction.
+For those with allergies, histamine becomes part of an allergic response that can range from relatively minor symptoms to life-threatening, full-body reactions.

-Symptoms of Allergies
+Symptoms of allergies

-Mild symptoms:
+Mild Symptoms

 • Rash